ferrocene/ferrocene/ferrocene/doc/safety-manual/src/customer-interactions.rst

 Consulting Known Problems
 -------------------------

-Whenever a noticeable defect is discovered in Ferrocene, a new known problem is recorded in the :doc:`/known-problems`.
-Customers are alerted of new known problems via email.
+Whenever a noticeable defect is discovered in Ferrocene, it is analyzed and recorded into a database.
+The :doc:`known-problems` page describes how to access the database and how to keep up with newly discovered problems.

 .. _customer portal: https://customers.ferrocene.dev
 .. _docs.ferrocene.dev: https://docs.ferrocene.dev